44mira/kitschy-co/README.md

 ```
 3. You now have access to the repository's pre-commit hooks.

-> The pre-commit hcoks will run on all **staged** files.
+> The pre-commit hooks will run on all **staged** files.
 This means that if you want formatting on non-staged files, you have to run the hook manually.

 You can manually execute a hook using: